 nftables

-Introduction to nftables: What is nftables, a short historical background, common use cases, and popular integrations in system security design.
+This segment introduces nftables, exploring what is nftables, a short historical background, common use cases, and popular integrations in system security design.

 nftables: The Modern Linux Firewall Framework